lbenning/Arsenal/README.md

 and support the common operations.
 The design document in /doc describes Black Mamba and the choices that went into its construction in more detail.

+## Status

+The following data structures are completed :

+General : Union Find, Fenwick trees
+Trees : Red Black, AVL, Splay, Treap, BB Alpha, Scapegoat

 ## Author

 Luke Benning - lab292@cornell.edu

-* Any general comments or details on a bug are greatly appreciated and can be sent to the above email.
+* Any feedback or general comments are greatly appreciated and can be sent to the above email address.

 ## License